jchapuis/akka-persistent-entity/README.md

 ### Event

 Commands generate events by means of a *command processor* (see below).
 As is the case with commands, events reference a certain entity and thus bear an entity identifier.
-We also include a timestamp in the definition below, in order to implement the natural chronological ordering of events.
+We also include a timestamp in the definition below, in order to represent the intrinsic chronological ordering of events.

 ```scala
 trait EntityEvent[ID] {